pdaxrom/usb2n64-adapter/README.md

 You will need:

 - one Raspberry Pi Pico board
-- micro usb host OTG cable with power (OTG Y cable)
+- a micro usb host OTG cable with power (OTG Y cable)
-- cable from old N64 controller or an extension cable cord for N64 controller
+- a cable from old N64 controller or an extension cable cord for N64 controller
 - one of supported gamepads
-- power supply for Raspberry Pi Pico
+- a power supply for Raspberry Pi Pico

 Cut the cable from the old gamepad or extension cable, strip the white (data) and black (ground) wires.
 Red (power) cut off - it is not needed.
 Solder the cable to the Raspberry Pi Pico board - black wire (ground) to the GND pad, white wire (N64 controller data) to the GP14 pad.
 Flash the adapter firmware to the board.